Queer Women of Color Media Arts Project

 Black & Native American Dyke

-She has served on the Board of Directors for the Five Keys Charter School, an in-jail charter school housed inside the San Francisco and Los Angeles county jail systems since 2006.
-She has worked at a well-known Bay Area biotech firm since 1997.
-Eaton is an active, card-carrying member of The Exiles since 1998.
-She actively supports the work of Black, Indigenous, People of Color (BIPOC) in Leather as the 2016-17 people of color liaison to the International Ms. Leather contest weekend.
-Eaton has also taught introductory classes for Black lesbians interested in the leather community.
+She has worked at a well-known biotech firm since 1997.
+She has served on the Board for the Five Keys Charter School, an in-jail charter school housed inside the San Francisco and Los Angeles county jail systems since 2006.
+She is a member of The Exiles since 1998.
+She actively supports the work of Black, Indigenous, People of Color (BIPOC) in Leather, and has taught classes for Black lesbians interested in the leather community.

 Psych Assistant, Filmmaker